 In absolute terms, our GHG emissions are heavily influenced by the level of operational activity over the year.
 In turn, this is impacted by safety considerations, technical requirements, distances between operations and support bases, and local environmental and meteorological conditions.

+Water resilience in the face of climate change and water use are areas of increasing focus for our industry.
 We recognise that access to clean water is a basic human right.
 We also acknowledge that our business both impacts and depends on water resources close to our operations, so we have had a water resource strategy in place for some years.
 This covers: